The Crick Crack Club: History

 The Crick Crack Club was the first performance storytelling club to be established in the UK.
 From 1988–1995 26 weekly events took place every autumn and winter.
 Artists received fees to entertain an audience who had paid an entry fee.
-Unlike folk clubs there were no 'floorspots'; from the outset the Crick Crack Club only promoted professional artists and did not encourage amateur participation.
+Unlike folk clubs there were no 'floorspots'; from the outset, the Crick Crack Club only promoted professional artists and did not encourage amateur participation.
 It was founded in 1987 by performance storyteller Ben Haggarty with assistance during the first year from Jenny Pearson.
-In January 1985 Ben Haggarty had organised Britain's first storytelling festival at Battersea Arts Centre.
+In January 1985 Ben Haggarty organised Britain's first storytelling festival at Battersea Arts Centre.
 A second festival at Watermans Art Centre in 1987 prompted an invitation for him to stage a third, 16-day-long, international storytelling festival at London's South Bank Centre in 1989.
 A list of international artists was drawn up, including Louise Bennett, Vi Hilbert, Abbi Patrix, Eamon Kelly, Seref Tasliova and Punaram Nishad.
-However, questions arose as to whether there would actually be enough performance storytellers in the UK with the experience and stage presence to hold large adult audiences for a whole evening with appropriate material.
+However, questions arose as to whether there would be enough performance storytellers in the UK with the experience and stage presence to hold large adult audiences for a whole evening with appropriate material.
 This concern led Ben Haggarty to found the Crick Crack Club.
 Many of today's leading British storytellers' first performances for adult audiences were at the Crick Crack Club.
-In the autumn of 1988 the first season of 26 weekly events was launched in a pub theatre in Ladbroke Grove, with the expressed aim of trying out new artists and providing an opportunity for established artists (who mainly worked in educational contexts) to develop their skills and repertoire for adult audiences.
+In the autumn of 1988, the first season of 26 weekly events was launched in a pub theatre in Ladbroke Grove, with the expressed aim of trying out new artists and providing an opportunity for established artists (who mainly worked in educational contexts) to develop their skills and repertoire for adult audiences.